 The first is positive: They've discovered a new opportunity for expansion before going for an IPO, but just need another boost to get there.
 More companies are raising Series D rounds (or even beyond) to increase their value before going public.
 Alternatively, some companies want to stay private for longer than used to be common.
 Each of these are positive reasons to raise a Series D.

-The second is negative: The company hasn’t hit the expectations laid out after raising their Series C round.
-This is called a “down round,” and it’s when a company raises money a lower valuation than they raised in their previous round.
+The second is negative: The company hasn't hit the expectations laid out after raising its Series C round.
+This is called a “down round,” and it's when a company raises money at a lower valuation than they raised in their previous round.

 A down round may help a company push through a tricky time, but it also devalues the stock of the company.
 After raising a down round, many startups find it difficult to raise again, as trust in their ability to deliver on their promises has eroded.
 Down rounds also dilute founder stock and can demoralize employees, making it difficult to get back ahead.

 Series D rounds are typically funded by venture capital firms.
 The amount raised and valuations vary widely, especially because so few startups reach this stage.

 If few companies make it to Series D, even fewer make it to a Series E. Companies that reach this point may be raising for many of the reasons listed in the Series D round: They've failed to meet expectations; they want to stay private longer; or they need a little more help before going public.

 While equity funding is a popular option for startups, particularly tech startups, it's not the only option for fundraising.

 In fact, there are a number of ways a founder can raise funds for their startup — and some experts believe it's best to use a combination of methods including: